AudeAllen/pands-problem-sheet/README.md

 **Pands-Problem-Sheet Assignment** <br />
  <br />
-pands-problem-sheet is all the assignments in the Higher Diploma in Data Analytics course <br />
+pands-problem-sheet contains all the assignments in the Higher Diploma in Data Analytics course <br />
 <br />
 The helloworld python program should  display Hello World! when it is run <br />
 <br />